Glass extensions for terraced homes: FAQs

 For a fairly standard project, it’ll tend to take somewhere between eight and ten weeks for the structural work.
 Plus, of course, the time for finishing and decorating the new interior.

-If you’d like any guidance on glazing design for your project, please give us a call on 03300 586 792 or complete our contact form today.
-We are happy to help.
+Why not work with a professional experienced team who know what it takes to achieve great results?
+Read more about the ODC team here and if you’d like any guidance on glazing design for your project, please give us a call on 03300 586 792 or complete our contact form today.
+We’ll be delighted to help.